Logan Institute of Religion: Choirs

 The Logan Institute's first choir, the Delta Phi Chorus, was organized in 1957 to serve as "ambassadors of good will for the institute."
 Today, the institute has two different choirs: the Logan Institute Choir and the Logan Institute Singers (formally the Latter-day Voices).
 The Logan Institute Choir is open for all students to join, and typically has 200-300 members.
 The Logan Institute Singers is by audition only, and will travel to perform in other venues, such as in seminaries.

 The two choirs often combine to perform for special events such as semiannual concerts, the Joseph Smith Memorial Devotional, and for events held on Temple Square in Salt Lake City.
 The combined choir has performed for several worldwide young adult devotionals held in the Salt Lake Tabernacle when church general authorities have spoken, such as Lynn G. Robbins (2015) and Carl B. Cook (May 2019).
-A choir from the Logan Institute also performed in the priesthood session of the church's general conference in April 2016.
+A choir from the Logan Institute also performed in the church's general conference in April 2016 and April 2023.